-Even if you're not logged into Google, its search results will not only take in the objective information needed to answer your query, but it will also tailor it to be more in line with your past behaviors based on cookies in your browser - unless you opt out of this feature by turning off your search history personalization.
+Google’s search results will not only use the objective information needed to answer your query, but will also adapt it according to your past behaviors based on cookies in your browser.
+This happens even if you are not logged in, unless you turn off your search history personalization.

 Your Job Is Your Choice

 Keep in mind that, to a degree, your job is your choice.
 While quitting a job is not recommended without having another one lined up or a substantial cash reserve (or both), it is an option.
 A recent JobsInDE.com poll JobsInDE.com poll found that 35 percent of workers would leave their current job for another if it paid more, while 16 percent would head elsewhere for better benefits.

 If you're unhappy in your job situation, here are some things to ponder that could turn things around for the better:

 - What attracted you to the job in the first place?
 How you approach a job is entirely up to you.
 Try to find new and better ways to perform the parts of job that you enjoy most.

 - Most managers realize the importance of employee feedback and will welcome ideas about how they might be able to improve the process.

 - In his book, Linchpin, Seth Godin points out that the days of the "factory worker" have come to an end, which means employers need workers who are fully engaged.
 Approaching your work in a way that makes it more enjoyable will allow you a new and better outlook on your job.